SundeepK/Multiple-Item-Selector/README.md

 Multiple Item Selector
 ======================
 Multiple Item Selector provides a simple way for you to populate a dialog with a List, for the purpose of selecting multiple items.
 The items selected by the user are returned via a simple listener in the form of a Collection.
+Since it's backed by an ArrayAdapter, it will provide automatic scrolling and also manages your items for you.
 Have fun :)

 ![ScreenShot](https://raw.github.com/SundeepK/Multiple-Item-Selector/master/ScreenCaps/multipleItemSelectorCap.png)

 ## Configuration

-** Activity **

   ``` java
 public class MainActivity extends Activity implements MultipleItemSelector.OnClickListener<String>{